DERRICK00306/2113gp/README.md

 World events and news will occur and result in unpredicted effects on asset prices.
 Insightful investors shall take quick actions to change their market positions given a limited time to play.
 Alternatively, you may consider consulting with Sir Derrick, an affluent, witted broker who is always willing to offer you some nice deals.
 Additionally, you may borrow from your mom to achieve your dream of being a tycoon!
-However, everything comes with a cost…
+However, everything comes with a cost, you have to pay the interest for borrowing.
+Try to earn as much money as possible in a specific number of rounds !

 #### Rules:
-This is a turn-based game with a limited total playing time (e.g., 3 mins).
+This is a game with a limited total playing round (e.g., 3 mins).
 The player has an initial capital for investment.

 Every turn:
+A board of command list will be shown in the screen to inform you the available command in each round:

 1. Updated asset prices will be displayed and breaking news might occur.
 2. The player may purchase assets in the market directly, make a deal with a third party, and borrow money from mom.
 The player can take up to two actions in total in each turn.